 C3.ai, Inc. (including its subsidiaries, "C3 AI" or "the Company") is an enterprise artificial intelligence ("AI") software provider.
-C3 AI supports accelerating digital transformation in various industries with its C3 AI Suite, its C3 AI Ex Machina, C3 AI CRM and C3 AI Data Vision solutions, and its prebuilt and configurable C3 AI Applications for a variety of business use cases including predictive maintenance, fraud detection, sensor network health, supply network optimization, energy management, anti-money laundering, and customer engagement.
+The Company's C3 AI Application Platform supports accelerating digital transformation in various industries with prebuilt and configurable C3 AI Applications for business use cases including predictive maintenance, fraud detection, sensor network health, supply network optimization, energy management, anti-money laundering, and customer engagement.
 The Company supports customers in the United States, Europe, and the rest of the world.
 The Company was initially formed as a limited liability company in Delaware on January 8, 2009 and converted to a Delaware corporation in June 2012.